Losint/hepboat-docs/plugins/censor.md

         blocked_words: [word4]
 ```

-Note: Every censor configuration setting can be applied to either `levels` or `channels`
+NOTE: Every censor configuration setting can be applied to either `levels` or `channels`